-- 44. Irrespective of the procurement process followed, no award may be made to a person in terms of this Policy - - (a) if that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (b) a person who is an advisor or consultant contracted with the Municipality .
+- 44. Irrespective of the procurement process followed, no award may be made to a person in terms of this Policy - - (a) if that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (b) a person who is an advisor or consultant contracted with the Municipality, - (c) who is in the service of the state.